INF2A/calendarapi/README.md

-This api is made for project Cluster & SmartMirror, it is designed to run on a raspberry pi in a docker container. the application uses a tomcat server in order to work, the default port is 8080. make sure to setup a tomcat server if you havent already. this is a RESTfull api which will return news items in JSON format including the title, discription, publication date and a link to a image.
+This api is made for project Cluster & SmartMirror, it is designed to run on a raspberry pi in a docker container. the application uses a tomcat server in order to work, the default port is 8080. make sure to setup a tomcat server if you havent already. this is a RESTfull api which will return calendar items in JSON format including the discription, startTime and the endTime of events this api will only return events of the current day + 24 hours.

 # Setup tomcat server
 https://www.jetbrains.com/help/idea/2017.1/creating-and-running-your-first-web-application.html